-At Ark House we understand some of the challenges facing individuals who are undergoing extended medical treatment.
+At Ark House we understand the challenges facing individuals who are undergoing extended medical treatment.
 Finding reasonably priced, comfortable, temporary housing can be an additional worry in an already stressful situation.
-By providing you with economical living quarters, we hope to ease the financial burden brought on by medical crisis so that you can use your energy to return to good health.
+By providing economical living quarters, we hope to ease the financial burden brought on by medical crisis so that families can use their energy to return to good health.

 Ark House began in 1985 as a project of the Ark Sunday School Class of First United Methodist Church Richardson.
 One of their class members, Ben Glomb, required extended cancer treatment at MD Anderson Hospital in Houston and his family found few options available for affordable housing.
 Ben and his wife suggested a Sunday School Class project might be to begin an apartment ministry to serve people coming to Dallas hospitals for medical treatment.
 Regrettably, Ben passed away before seeing the project implemented, but as a memorial to him, Ark House was created.